 0-7 days following surgery

-– Mr Morritt recommends taking it very easy in the first week during surgery as this is the most frequent time to encounter problems such as bleeding following surgery if patients overdo things.
+– Mr Morritt recommends taking it very easy in the first week during surgery as this is the most frequent time to encounter problems such as bleeding following surgery if patients over do things.
 Patients with young children should therefore organize for help and support with childcare and housework during this period.
-Your wounds will be checked approximately 3 days following the surgery and again at 7-10 days following the surgery.

 7-14 days following surgery